War of the Heavenly Horses: Dayuan horses

-Emperor Wu decided to defeat the nomadic steppe Xiongnu, who had harassed the Han dynasty for decades.
+For decades prior the Han followed a policy of heqin (和亲) sending tribute and princesses to marry the Xiongnu shanyu to maintain peace.
+This changed when Emperor Wu came into power, when the Han adopted and revived a policy to defeat the Xiongnu.
 In 139 BC he sent an envoy by the name of Zhang Qian to survey the west and forge a military alliance with the Yuezhi against the Xiongnu.
 On the way to Central Asia through the Gobi desert, Zhang was captured and imprisoned twice by Xiongnu, but he managed to escape and continue his original diplomatic mission.
-Although Youzhi eventually declined the alliance, Zhang brought back vital geographic and demographic information about the Western Regions on his return, and impressed Emperor Wu with his description of the spectacular "heavenly horses" of Dayuan.
+Although the Yuezhi eventually declined the alliance, Zhang brought back vital geographic and demographic information about the Western Regions on his return, and impressed Emperor Wu with his description of the spectacular "heavenly horses" of Dayuan.

+Ospanov’s 2026 study interprets Emperor Wu’s pursuit of the Dayuan or Ferghana "heavenly horses" as more than a search for superior cavalry mounts.
+It argues that, when Han envoys encountered the horses of Ferghana, they also encountered a wider Central Asian myth of the celestial horse, which Han China reinterpreted through its own imperial and cosmological traditions.
+In this reading, the Heavenly Horse was associated not only with speed and endurance, but also with divine authority, the western paradise of Xiwangmu, the ascent to Kunlun, and the pursuit of immortality, making the horses powerful symbols of Han imperial legitimacy as well as strategic military assets.

 According to the Book of the Later Han (penned by a Chinese historian during the fifth century and considered an authoritative record of the Han history between 25 and 220), at least five or six, and perhaps as many as ten diplomatic groups were dispatched annually by the Han court to Central Asia during this period to buy horses."

 The horses have since captured the popular imagination of China, leading to horse carvings, breeding grounds in Gansu, and up to 430,000 such horses in the cavalry during even the Tang dynasty.

-Xiongnu

-For decades prior the Han followed a policy of heqin (和亲) sending tribute and princesses to marry the Xiongnu shanyu to maintain peace.
-This changed when Emperor Wudi came into power, when the Han adopted and revived a policy to defeat the Xiongnu.